-This section provides procedures for removing and installing the components in your computer.
+This chapter provides procedures for removing and installing the components in your computer.
 Unless otherwise noted, each procedure assumes that the following conditions exist:

-- 1 You have performed the steps in Turning Off Your Computer and Before Working Inside Your Computer. - 1 You have read the safety information in your Dell[TM] Product Information Guide.
+- 1 You have performed the steps in Turning Off Your Computer and Before Working Inside Your Computer. - 1 You have read the safety information in your Dell[TM] Product Information Guide. - 1 A component can be replaced or-if purchased separately-installed by performing the removal procedure in reverse order.